 Co-opting plant diversity

 Tixier reviewed the research he and his colleagues have been doing on the ecological regulation of the banana weevil (Cosmopolites sordidus), whose larvae weaken banana plants by boring galleries in their rhizome.
 The conventional way of controlling the insect pest is by applying insecticides, except that the relief is usually temporary as the weevil numbers tend to bounce back to pre-insecticide levels.
-The agroecological alternative Tixier advocates is a two-pronged approach based on the use of pheromone traps, to reduce the dispersal of adult weevils, and the addition of a cover crop to increase predation on the weevil’s eggs and larvae.
+The agroecological alternative Tixier advocates is a two-pronged approach based on the use of pheromone traps, to reduce the dispersal of adult weevils, and the planting of a cover crop to increase predation on the weevil’s eggs and larvae.

 In commercial plantations, bananas are usually grown on bare soil because other plants would compete with the banana plant for light, water and nutrients.
 Except that this set up favours the soil-dwelling pests and pathogens that target bananas, especially when bananas are grown as a single crop year after year on the same land, the standard practice in commercial plantations.

 The rationale for introducing a cover crop is that it will increase the abundance of herbivorous species feeding on the new resource, and in due course of their predators.
 A more complex food web should translate into more predators preying on the weevil.
-Tixier showed data from a study conducted in Martinique in which predation on weevils eggs was 2 to 7 times higher in the presence of a cover crop compared with bare soil.
+Tixier showed data from a study conducted in Martinique in which predation on weevils eggs was 2 to 7 times higher in the presence of a cover crop compared to bare soil.

 But different cover crops have different effects on the food web.
 One unwanted effect is when predators prey on each other, a phenomenon known as intraguild predation.
 The presentation by CIRAD scientist Dominique Carval had an example of intraguild predation by the ant species Pheidole jelskii.
 Nevertheless, the abundance of weevils was still 30% lower in the plots with a Paspalum notatum cover crop than in the bare soil ones.